LukaszRados/lukaszrados.github.io/content/posts/en/covid-19-sailing-mediterranean.md

 category: 'photography'
 ---

 Let's start from the beginning.
 After visiting rich in flavours and adventures Morocco we set sails and sailed towards Gibraltar.
+We were at known waters.
 Few years back we sailed with a group of friends the same route, just the other way around.
 After crossing the Strait of Gibraltar we moored in La Linea in Spain.

 ## Gibraltar & Ceuta

 We spent few days in La Linea.
 I needed to cure my throat illness (that scared us since Covid19 was slowly becoming a thing in Europe) and the rest of the crew was exploring and working.
 Once I felt better I immediately went for a short hike to the Rock of Gibraltar.
 Just like few years ago I met Barbary macaques.
 They are the only species of monkey living wild in Europe.
-If you are interested in them have a look at <nuxt-link to='en/blog/sailing-from-spain-to-morocco'>a blog post I wrote back in 2015</nuxt-link>.
+If you are interested in them have a look at <nuxt-link to='en/blog/sailing-from-spain-to-morocco'>the blog post I wrote back in 2015</nuxt-link>.

 After leaving Gibraltar we crossed the Strait for the third time and went to Ceuta.
 We wanted to see the enclave in Africa, but unfortunately we only spent a day there before going back to Europe.